Fundamentals of Blockchain technology

-Blockchain It is a revolutionary system that acts as a digital ledger to securely and transparently record transactions.
-Its design ensures that the data is immutable and accessible to all participants.
+Blockchain it is a revolutionary system that acts as a digital ledger to record transactions securely and transparently.
+Its design ensures that data is immutable and accessible to all participants.

-This decentralized technology allows for rigorous tracking of transactions without the need for intermediaries.
-Each transaction is grouped into blocks that are distributed across a global network of connected nodes.
+This decentralized technology allows rigorous monitoring of operations without the need for intermediaries.
+Each transaction is grouped into blocks that are distributed over a global network of connected nodes.

-Thanks to the combination of cryptographic algorithms and distributed consensus, blockchain offers a robust structure for storing data chronologically and resistant to malicious manipulation.
+Thanks to the combination of cryptographic algorithms and distributed consensus, blockchain offers a robust structure to store data chronologically and resistant to malicious manipulations.

 Definition and purpose of blockchain

-Each transaction on the blockchain is stored in a block, which contains specific details about the transaction and its exact time of recording.
-This allows for the creation of a complete and verifiable history.
+Each transaction made on the blockchain is stored in a block, which contains specific details about the operation and its exact time of registration.
+This allows you to create a complete and verifiable history.

-This technology is designed to facilitate financial transactions, smart contracts, and other digital processes, providing trust through data immutability and traceability.
+This technology is designed to facilitate financial operations, smart contracts and other digital processes, providing trust through the immutability and traceability of data.

-A block on the blockchain contains multiple grouped transactions and a unique code called hash that securely identifies the block and its contents.
+A block on the blockchain contains multiple grouped transactions and a unique code called hash that securely identifies the block and its content.

-Each block includes the hash of the previous block, creating an unalterable chronological chain of data.
-This structure prevents information from being modified without invalidating the entire chain.
+Each block includes the hash of the previous block, creating an unalterable chronological string of data.
+This structure prevents the information from being modified without invalidating the entire string.

-The records stored in each block contain precise details such as the type of transaction, participants, and execution time, resulting in a transparent and reliable system.
+The records stored in each block contain precise details such as transaction type, participants and execution time, returning a transparent and reliable system.

 Interesting fact

-The hash that links blocks is generated using cryptographic algorithms, making any change in one block affect all subsequent blocks and easily detectable.
+The hash linking blocks is generated using cryptographic algorithms, making any changes to a block affect all subsequent blocks and easily detectable.

 Blockchain security is based on the rigorous validation of transactions through a distributed network of nodes that ensures authenticity and consensus.

-This process ensures that only legitimate transactions are recorded and prevents fraud, making the blockchain reliable and resistant to manipulation.
+This process ensures that only legitimate transactions are recorded and prevents fraud, making the blockchain reliable and tamper-resistant.

 Network of nodes and consensus algorithms